How Investors Can File Claims for Concealment of Material Business Trends

 Proving that a company has concealed information can be difficult.
 After all, by the nature of the violation, it involves withholding material information from investors.
 Since a trend can also be somewhat difficult to identify (in some cases), it can also be difficult to assess whether a company truly misled investors or circumstances changed following the publication of the company’s financial guidelines.

 With all of that said, there are a variety of ways to prove that a company has concealed a material business trend.
 Various circumstances and events can trigger investors’ concerns; and, once this happens, there are ways that investors’ lawyers can seek to obtain additional information.
 Reviewing a company’s prior or subsequent disclosures may also reveal that a statement regarding a material business trend (or lack thereof) amounts to investor fraud.
-Due to the challenges involved in proving a cause of action for concealment of a material business trend, investors who believe they may have claims should speak with a lawyer as soon as possible.
+Due to the challenges involved in proving a cause of action for the concealment of a material business trend, investors who believe they may have claims should speak with a concealment of a material business trend lawyer as soon as possible.

 Do you have a securities fraud claim for a company’s concealment of a material business trend?
 To find out, schedule a free and confidential consultation at Zamansky LLC.
 Call 212-742-1414 or request an appointment online to discuss your legal rights with an attorney today.